perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 ```toc
 ```

-## Chapter 1 - Introduction to Windows Server 2016
+## Lecture 1 - Introduction to Windows Server 2016
 ### Secure Computing
 - **Name the type of threats to Windows computers**
 	- Viruses